u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 print(submission.title)
 ```

 I can find the required submissions using the submission id.
-So I should look for a way to scrape the submission id first in a certain timeframe.
+So, I should look for a way to scrape the submission id first in a certain timeframe.
 With further research, another library, the PSAW library, which used the PushShift API, is specifically used for locating IDs within a certain timerange.

 That's exactly what I needed, so I glanced its docs and copied the following: